Zabooby/mpv-config/README.md

 <p align="center"><img width=100% src="https://raw.githubusercontent.com/he2a/mpv-config/master/images/preview.jpg" alt="mpv screenshot"></p>

 ## Overview
 Just my personal config files for use in MPV.
-Contains custom keybindings, a GUI menu and various shaders for animated and live action media.
-Note that multiple shaders won't run well with low end computers, but excluding those shaders this config should run fine on most computers.
+Contains custom keybindings, a GUI menu, multiple scripts and various shaders for animated and live action media.
+Note that some shaders won't run well with low end computers, but excluding those shaders this config should run fine on most computers.

 ## Usage
 Download the latest windows build of MPV from [here](https://mpv.io/installation/) and extract its contents into a folder called mpv.
 MPV is portable so you can put this folder anywhere you want.
 Download and copy `portable_config` folder from this repo to the extracted folder and you are good to go.